1: Benevolence may win men, but -

 The presumption is that benevolence and righteousness are not constituents of humanity; for to how much anxiety does the exercise of them give rise!
 Moreover when another toe is united to the great toe, to divide the membrane makes you weep; and when there is an extra finger, to gnaw it off makes you cry out.
 In the one case there is a member too many, and in the other a member too few; but the anxiety and pain which they cause is the same.
 The benevolent men of the present age look at the evils of the world, as with eyes full of dust, and are filled with sorrow by them, while those who are not benevolent, having violently altered the character of their proper nature, greedily pursue after riches and honours.
 The presumption therefore is that benevolence and righteousness are contrary to the nature of man: how full of trouble and contention has the world been ever since the three dynasties began!

-◑ Pursuing after riches and honours may change your soul.
+❋ Pursuing riches and honours may degrade one's innermost being.

 4: By different causes